surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ![Illustration](./images/Pictures/signal_flow.png)

-Illustration shows an overview of the synthesizer engine of Surge.
+Illustration shows an overview of the synthesizer engine of Surge XT.

 <br/>